VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

 ## Description

 This implementation allows to find a path to exit from a labirinth. the code will run on any labirint defined as KB if following the domain specification.
-The initial starting position inside the labirinth can be defined at runtime.
+The exit positions of the labirinth can be defined at runtime.
 More algorithms have been implemented to get a path with an informed or uninformed search.

 ### Domain